-Following a call for expressions of interest for accommodation that was placed in the national media last year, Clare Lodge in Ennis was offered to the Department of Justice and Equality by Bridgestock Care.
+Following a call for expressions of interest for accommodation that was placed in the national media last year, Clare Lodge in Ennis was offered to the Department of Justice by Bridgestock Care.

 Bridgestock Care manage the centre.
 They employ up to 15 locally based staff, who oversee management, reception, catering, housekeeping and general maintenance of the centre.

 There is a team on site 24/7.
 Bridgestock Care has committed to sourcing all supplies from within the locality wherever possible.

 Integration has hugely positive effects for both communities and centres alike by increasing friendships and understanding, while also building a richer multicultural community.

 A Friends of the Centre group has been established in the Ennis Accommodation Centre.
 This initiative brings residents, community and voluntary groups together with a view to increasing integration opportunities and providing for the development of greater community linkages with the local residents and the centre.

 If you are interested in getting involved and becoming a Friend of the Centre, please click here

 In addition, a local Activities Co-ordinator will be responsible for actively encouraging integration initiatives and opportunities for all residents.
 They will develop strong collaborative working relationships with sporting, cultural and community projects and groups in the area that can cater for the recreational needs of all of residents.